installationperformance / videofilm

 performance, 25 min.

-with: Gaïa Debuchy, Konstantina Tsagianni, Evangelia Danadaki, Christopher Faulkner, Ben Finlay, Ken Nakajima
+participating: Gaïa Debuchy, Konstantina Tsagianni, Christopher Faulkner, Ben Finlay, Ken Nakajima

 Antigone is played by six players (performers and musicians).
 No one plays the role of Antigone.
 Antigone stands for anti-drasi, a form of reaction to the dynamics of power relations and identity forces towards a paradigm of inter-subjectivity.
 The performers appear to play as to constitute a public body-space exercising freedom, individually-and-collectively while confirming possibilities of reformations: simple actions become art and art becomes an embodiment of democracy.
 Antigone stands for anti-thesis, the moment the common logic is gone, when performers and spectators escape the social reality by entering a somewhere else: a zone of polyphony and desire.
 The artists appear in a state of plurality and transform the space into a reality where the rhythm of being-in-the-world differentiates: a time to slow down and run.